FriedbergLab/GOThresher/readme.md

 to the three ontologies.
 Three files corresponds to the mapping between each GO_term and its ancestors in its own respective ontology.
 The last file contains mapping from alternate GO_ID to actual GO_ID.
-Please use this command when a new go.obo file is released.
+Please use this command every time you update GOFILE.

 2. `python debias.py -cprot 100 -i data/goa_yeast.gaf data/goa_dicty.gaf -a C -WCTHRESHp 2 -recal 1`